 I have spent 40 years helping seniors and their families protect their home and life savings by showing them how they can plan to qualify for Medicaid and actually qualifying them for Medicaid in the event of a medical emergency.

-This document is intended to answer fourteen of the most frequently asked questions I am asked when I meet with families everyday who are interested in protecting their life savings and home from being wiped out to pay for nursing home costs and uncovered medical expenses.
+This document is intended to answer sixteen of the most frequently asked questions I am asked when I meet with families everyday who are interested in protecting their life savings and home from being wiped out to pay for nursing home costs and uncovered medical expenses.
 I hope you find them helpful in protecting your assets.

 1. Q. WILL MEDICARE PAY FOR ALL OF MY NURSING HOME COSTS?